Search tips

 The way things are going, I think Google will be the first AI.
 That is, I think Google will become conscious.
 As a note, if I can have a conversation with something, I’ll consider it conscious.
 That’s the Turing Test for intelligence.
 Right now Google fails miserably.
 For example, I entered the terms Jesus will return and got: jesus will return to Kings Associated Press July End did did Nature build the worlds largest Sex personals site!
 I suppose nature can’t explain everything.
 I got an earlier response which was more relevant - it asked if Nature build the body and emotion, and said the brain was the most important invention … then it went on to mention the Quran and The Prophet by K

-in Public bookmarks with computer design evo net w2 w4
+in Public bookmarks with computer design evo evolution net w2 w4

 Next »